EVATool/fae-architecture-log/_decisions/location-for-events.md

 ## Resolution Details

 Due to the change in the project structure a different approach for events is needed.
-Instead of having a 'global' module to save  the events.
-The events now will be stored in the domain specific packages.
+The module global will be a package within the application.
+All domains have to store the events in this package.

-This package must be public, so the other domains can access the defined events.
+The resolution is described in the [wiki](https://github.com/EVATool/evatool-backend/wiki/eventlocation).